ipozdeev/it-skills-for-research/command-line.md

 ./todo-creator
 ```

 this script creates file `todo.txt` in the current directory (and write some stuff in it too).
-Note that executing bash scripts may require [changing the permissions](https://www.redhat.com/sysadmin/introduction-chmod).
+Note that executing bash scripts may require [changing permissions](https://www.redhat.com/sysadmin/introduction-chmod).

-It is possible (and quite handy) to write scripts that accept parameters and options, just like a command would.
+It is possible (and quite handy) to write scripts that accept arguments and options, just like a command would.

 ## automating tasks

 Scripts can be executed automatically at a specified time.
-All you need is a working script (with correct permissions as note above), correct path references and a task in the task scheduler of choice (**Task Scheduler** on Windows, **crontab** on Linux/Mac).
+All you need is a working script (with correct permissions as note above), correct path references and a task in the task scheduler of choice (**Task Scheduler** on Windows, `crontab` on Linux/Mac).
 As an example, web scraping or mail feed can be automated.

 On Linux, `crontab` is used to manage tasks.